-Congratulations!
-You’ve made the decision to go to medical school.
-But now you might be asking yourself these big questions: “What kind of doctor should I be?
-What medical specialty should I choose?”
-With 135 medical specialties and subspecialties out there, choosing the right one can be daunting.
-This guide will walk you through some common medical specialties to help you decide which medical profession might suit you best.
+With more than 160 medical specialties and subspecialties out there, choosing the right one can be a daunting task.
+This guide will walk you through some common specialties to help you decide which medical profession might suit you best.

-If you’re a big-picture person who wants to be in a medical field where relationships with patients is a key part of your job, internal medicine might be the right path for you.
+If you’re a big-picture person who wants to be in a medical field where relationships with patients is a key part of your job, internal medicine may be the right path for you.

-An internist, or internal medicine physician (also called a general internist), is a doctor of internal medicine for adults.
-An internist specializes in the internal organs and must know how all of the body systems work together.
-In addition, internists focus on preventive care and treat minor ailments, such as ear infections, as well as chronic illnesses, such as Type 2 diabetes and heart disease.
+An internist—also called an internal medicine physician or general internist—is a doctor of internal medicine for adults.
+An internist specializes in the internal organs and must know how all the body systems work together.
+In addition, internists focus on preventive care and treat minor ailments such as ear infections, as well as chronic illnesses such as Type 2 diabetes and heart disease.